paulosandinof/react-covid-tracker/README.md

 # React COVID-19 Tracker

-An application for tracking COVID-19, using React with Typescritp and Chart.js.
+An application for tracking COVID-19, using React with Typescript and Chart.js.

 ## Running the application